adamczapla/adamczapla.github.io/_posts/2025-03-24-implementing-tuple-find-a-constexpr-compatible-algorithm-for-heterogeneous-containers.md

 }(), ...);
 ```

 Only elements whose type **exactly matches** the type of the search value are included in the comparison.
 This restriction is a direct result of how the function is structured: the return type must be defined **before** the iteration over the tuple begins.
+Since it is declared based on `value_t`, this is the only type that can be used for a valid reference return.
+Therefore, the comparison is explicitly limited to elements of this exact type.

 Since the function returns a **reference** to the found element, an exact type match is required—otherwise, no valid binding would be possible.
 For example, an `int` element cannot be returned as a `long&`.